deep-finder/napari-exodeepfinder/docs/guide.rst

 Open files
 ++++++++++

-Once `napari-deepfinder` is installed, you will be able to open the files associated with the cryo-et workflow:
+Once `napari-exodeepfinder` is installed, you will be able to open the files associated with the cryo-et workflow:

 * Tomograms and segmentation maps as `.mrc`, `.map`, `.rec`, `.h5`, `.tif` or `.TIF`
 * Annotation object lists as `.xml`, `.ods`, `.xls` or `.xlsx`

 .. note:: The following features are all different widgets included in the plugin.

-    To open them, click on the `Plugins` menu of napari, select napari-deepfinder` and you will see the list of widgets available.
+    To open them, click on the `Plugins` menu of napari, select napari-exodeepfinder` and you will see the list of widgets available.
     Click on the desired widget of this list to enable or disable it!

 Automatic reordering of layers